ainefairbrother/ensembl-variation-pipelines/README.md

 If `nextflow-vep` is skipped, the VCF file provided in the `input_config.json` should be VCF files that have already been run through VEP (with appropriate configuration required by vcf_prepper pipeline)

+- `skip_tracks` : (optional) If value is 1, the pipeline will skip creating track files.

 - `skip_create_config` : (optional) If value is 1, the pipeline will skip creating the config files, default: `0`.

 The config files that falls under this condition are -